WardLT/play-by-post-helper/docs/installation.md

 Once the configuration is set, run Modron with the default settings by first activating the Anaconda environment and then calling: `./start-services.sh`

+_Advanced_: Separate multiple access tokens with a ":" for a multi-team deployment of Modron.

 ## Registering with Slack

 At this point, Modron is able to communicate *to* Slack but will require more